openstack/designate-specs/specs/liberty/zone-exists-event.rst

 methods for scheduling tasks, and the tooz library for group membership.

 The timer interval will be exposed as a configuration value, defaulting to 3600 seconds.
-The interval will be independant of any other timers introduced into this service in the future.
+The interval will be independent of any other timers introduced into this service in the future.

 Group membership will be implemented as a `Service` mixin, similar to